 Years spent in Switzerland between the ages of 10 and 20 currently count as double towards the residency requirement.
 Some cantons may also specify other conditions, for example, that the applicant has lived in the canton for a minimum period without interruption; this is currently unrestricted across the cantons and can range from one to 10 years or more, although the new laws will introduce a cap of up to five years.
 You can read about your canton’s requirements for getting Swiss citizenship here.
 You will also typically need to show you have learned one of Switzerland’s language.

-Under certain conditions, the foreign spouse or child of a Swiss citizen may qualify for the simplified naturalisation procedure; see who can apply by marriage or birth.
-Others must apply via the regular naturalisation process, for example, if they fulfil the residency requirements.
-You can read an overview of the naturalisation process, who you need to contact and guidelines for the application.
+Under certain conditions, the foreign spouse or child of a Swiss citizen may qualify for the simplified naturalization procedure; see who can apply by marriage or birth.
+Others must apply via the regular naturalization process, for example, if they fulfill the residency requirements.
+You can read an overview of the naturalization process, who you need to contact and guidelines for the application.

 You may be asked to prove things such as that you pay your Swiss taxes, you’re prepared to do military service, you haven’t broken any laws, you speak French German or Italian, you’re attached to and professionally and socially integrated in Switzerland, you’re of good character or that you’re not supported by the state (such as in Geneva).